dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-database-projects.md

 In this case:

 - The **/a** (or **/Action**) switch specifies what you want VSDBCMD to do.
 You can set this to **Import** or **Deploy**.
 The **Import** option is used to generate a .dbschema file from an existing database, and the **Deploy** option is used to deploy a .dbschema file to a target database.
 - The **/manifest** (or **/ManifestFile**) switch identifies the .deploymanifest file you want to deploy.
-If you wanted to use the .dbschema file instead, you&#x27;d use the **/model** (or **/ModelFile**) switch.
+If you wanted to use the .dbschema file instead, you'd use the **/model** (or **/ModelFile**) switch.
 - The **/cs** (or **/ConnectionString**) switch provides the connection string for the target database server.
-Note that this doesn&#x27;t include the name of the database&#x2014;VSDBCMD needs to connect to the server to create the database; it doesn&#x27;t need to connect to an individual database.
+Note that this doesn't include the name of the database&#x2014;VSDBCMD needs to connect to the server to create the database; it doesn't need to connect to an individual database.
 If your .deploymanifest file includes a connection string, you can omit this switch.
 If you use the switch anyway, the switch value will override the .deploymanifest value.
 - The **/p:TargetDatabase** property provides the name you want to assign to the target database on creation.
 This overrides the value of the **TargetDatabase** property in the .deploymanifest file.
 You can use the **/p:** *[property name]*syntax to set a wide variety of deployment properties and to override any SQLCMD variables declared in your .sqlcmdvars file.
 - The **/dd+** (or **/DeployToDatabase+**) switch indicates that you want to create a deployment and deploy it to the target environment.
 If you specify **/dd-**, or omit the switch, VSDBCMD will generate a deployment script but will not deploy it to the target environment.
 This switch is often the source of confusion and is explained in more detail in the next section.
 - The **/script** (or **/DeploymentScriptFile**) switch specifies where you want to generate the deployment script.
 This value does not affect the deployment process.